 As a pedestrian, having the right away does not always mean you are safe to cross.
-The experienced Irvine Pedestrian Accident Lawyers of Bisnar Chase know that drivers can be reckless and unaware of their surroundings.
-Victims can find themselves in the emergency room or even worse dead.
+The experienced Irvine pedestrian accident lawyers of Bisnar Chase know that drivers can be reckless and unaware of their surroundings.
+Victims can find themselves in the emergency room or worse.

 Causes of Pedestrian Accidents in Irvine

 Every day hundreds of people lose their lives by simply crossing the street.
 Unfortunately, children account for many of those losses as well.
-Usually, carelessness and negligence on the behalf of the driver is to blame.
-There are numerous reasons why pedestrians fall victim to physical damages such as spinal cord injuries, head injuries and broken bones.
+In many cases, carelessness and negligence on behalf of the driver may be to blame.
+There are numerous reasons pedestrians fall victim to physical damage, such as spinal cord injuries, head injuries, and broken bones.

 The following are the most common causes of pedestrian accidents:

 Bike riders: Although drivers do cause pedestrian incidents most of the time, cyclists are also responsible for some pedestrian/traffic accidents as well.
-For example, when a rider is in the bike lane, and the rider is sharing the lane with a runner, the cyclist can possibly force the runner onto on-going traffic.
+For example, when a rider is in the bike lane and the rider is sharing the lane with a runner, the cyclist can possibly force the runner into ongoing traffic.
 Data has indicated that in one year, over 7,904 pedestrians experienced severe injuries due to a person riding a bike.

-Faded crosswalks: Unmarked or not visibly obvious crosswalks increases the chances of a pedestrian being involved in an accident.
-It is crucial that as you cross the street there is a clear path which indicates people can walk.
+Faded crosswalks: Unmarked or not visibly obvious crosswalks increase the chances of a pedestrian being involved in an accident.
+It is crucial that as you cross the street, there is a clear path that indicates people can walk.
 Signaled crosswalks are the safest paths for people to take while crossing a street.

 Cars turning left: Pedestrians are three times more likely to get injured on a left-hand turn.
-Drivers are usually too distracted from looking out for on-coming vehicles that they forget to also look out for people crossing.
-As a pedestrian, you should always make sure that before a driver makes a left turn, acknowledges you with eye-contact.
+Drivers are usually too distracted from looking out for oncoming vehicles to forget to look out for people crossing.
+As a pedestrian, you should always ensure that before a driver makes a left turn, you acknowledge him with eye contact.

 Black clothing: Attire may not seem like an important factor as a pedestrian, but surprisingly, what you wear can possibly prevent you from being a crosswalk victim.
 When it is dark and if streets are not well lit, it can be easy not to see a pedestrian who is dressed in black.
 Make sure to wear bright colors or reflective gear if you are walking at night.

 Driving under the influence: In one year, over 1.4 million drivers are under the influence.
-Victims can collect compensation for damages such as medical bills for their pedestrian accident case.
-When you hire a trustworthy Irvine pedestrian accident attorney to fight for your rights, you'll have a much better chance of being fully and justly compensated for your pain, suffering and financial expenses.
+Victims can collect compensation for damages such as medical bills for their pedestrian accident cases.
+When you hire a trustworthy Irvine pedestrian accident attorney to fight for your rights, you’ll have a much better chance of being fully and justly compensated for your pain, suffering, and financial expenses.

 Types of Charges That Can Be Filed for a Pedestrian Accident

 DUI: Receiving a citation for driving under the influence and harming a pedestrian can lead to severe criminal penalties.
-If a person is harmed while crossing the street by a driver under the influence, then this can act as an “aggravated circumstance”.
-Aggravated circumstances are factors that can make the incident worse and can aid the plaintiff’s party as proof of negligence.
+If a person is harmed while crossing the street by a driver under the influence, this can act as an “aggravated circumstance.”
+Aggravated circumstances can make the incident worse and aid the plaintiff’s party as proof of negligence.

-Manslaughter: When a person dies due to someone’s reckless driving this constitutes as vehicular manslaughter.
+Manslaughter: When a person dies due to someone’s reckless driving, this constitutes vehicular manslaughter.
 About 11 percent of traffic deaths involve pedestrians being struck by motor vehicles.
 Almost all states have penalties for vehicular homicide as well.
-If the incident was truly proven to be an accident, meaning there was not any involvement of carelessness while driving or alcohol consumption, then there is a chance that criminal charges may be eliminated.
+If the incident was proven to be an accident, meaning there was no involvement of carelessness while driving or alcohol consumption, then there is a chance that criminal charges may be eliminated.

-Hit and Run: Leaving the scene of an accident that you were involved in is illegal.
-Hit and runs can count as a misdemeanor charges can range though if the incident was more severe.
+Hit and Run: Leaving the scene of an accident you were involved in is illegal.
+Hit and runs can result in misdemeanor charges but may range up if the incident is more severe.
 Hit and run offenders need to be accountable so that the accident victim can receive the compensation they deserve.